 With his arms still crossed, and his frown still present, Vegeta used his tail to pull the Earthling female close enough for him to properly assess her status.
 He inhaled her unique scent a few times before guiltily burying his nose in her silky soft hair.
 She was definitely interesting.
-Underneath the dirt and grime, she held the scent of other males on her skin, but was definitely untouched, for some reason he felt himself relax slightly at the thought, and once the different fragrances that played on her skin and in her hair registered; he felt like he was almost playing a game of hide and seek for his senses, and the idea was to find her true scent.
+Underneath the dirt and grime, she held the scent of others on her skin, but for some reason he felt himself relax slightly once the different fragrances that played on her skin and in her hair registered; he felt like he was almost playing a game of hide and seek for his senses, and the idea was to find her true scent.
 He growled softly as he found the soft side of her head.

 'Ah, there you are.'
 He thought triumphantly, as he rubbed his nose against her when he'd finally found her natural scent.
 He wasn't at all unpleased by it as he'd originally thought.
 Apparently humans smelled remarkably like Saiyans, albeit a lot sweeter.

 He snorted to clear his nose of her.
 He'd imprinted her scent into his memory.
 Now, he could find her anywhere.

 "haha, ok, ok, nice to meet you too."
 Bulma laughed as she placed her hands on his crossed arms and gave a gentle push.

 Vegeta immediately released his tail's hold on her wrist, and allowed her to place some distance between them.
 As far as he was concerned she smelled rather clean considering, and aside from her obvious fear of his intentions, she held no scent of deceit; merely the outdoors, and those who surrounded her.

 'She is not a threat.'
 Vegeta's mind reasoned.